daphnekao/Technical-Writing-Samples/Feature-Rollout/README.md

 ## Follow-up

+### Message

 Hello, Esteemed Customer Team!

 As of today's production release, CSV data source validations are now activated for when you create Design Spaces, too!
 These are the same validations that appear when you upload a CSV to create a Predictor.

 Suppose you are using the attached spreadsheet to enumerate a Design Space of dessert recipe candidates to maximize Top Chef scores.
 You already uploaded it